Kim Jong Un: Vice Chairman of the Central Military Commission

 Kim Jong Un was made a daejang, the equivalent of a four-star general in the United States, on 27 September 2010, a day ahead of a rare Workers' Party of Korea conference in Pyongyang, the first time North Korean media had mentioned him by name and despite him having no previous military experience.
 Despite the promotion, no further details, including verifiable portraits of Kim, were released.
 On 28 September 2010, he was named vice chairman of the Central Military Commission and appointed to the Central Committee of the Workers' Party, in an apparent nod to become the successor to Kim Jong Il.

 On 10 October 2010, Kim Jong Un was alongside his father when he attended the ruling Workers' Party's 65th-anniversary celebration.
 This was seen as confirming his position as the next leader of the Workers' Party.
 Unprecedented international press access was granted to the event, further indicating the importance of Kim Jong Un's presence.
-In January 2011, the regime reportedly began purging around 200 protégés of both Kim Jong Un's uncle-in-law Jang Song Thaek and O Kuk Ryol, the vice chairman of the National Defence Commission, by either detention or execution to further prevent either man from rivaling Jong Un.
+In January 2011, the government reportedly began purging around 200 protégés of both Kim Jong Un's uncle-in-law Jang Song Thaek and O Kuk Ryol, the vice chairman of the National Defence Commission, by either detention or execution to further prevent either man from rivaling Jong Un.